jpiskorski/infectious-diseases-events/README.md

 3. Annotation_guidelines.pdf

 The draft version of the annotation guidelines used by the annotators.
 A new complete version will be released soon.

+NOTE: new updated version 1.1 available since 25 May 2023 (small fixes related to inconsistent labels and removing some redundant entries)